If your revenue is entirely dependent on selling online – and these days, whose isn’t – then downtime is the Joker to your Batman.

 2. Set your domain to auto-renew: Hosting providers like GoDaddy allow you to auto-renew the registration on your domain and bill your credit card when it gets close to its expiration date.
 This reduces the risk of your store domain expiring, making your store inaccessible.

 3. Keep your website services billing up to date: If your credit card expires or is changed, make sure that this is updated across any accounts that keep your store up and running.
-This includes your ecommerce platform provider, like Shopify, and your hosting provider.
+This includes your ecommerce platform provider, like Shopify or BigCommerce, and your hosting provider.
 Having outstanding fees with these service providers might result in your account being temporarily suspended.